linhx25/Quant_Marketing_Reading/most_recent.md

 ### 20240217_rlhf_and_causal_inference
 - Policy learning with observational data
-- Optimizing Language Models for Human Preferences is a Causal Inference Problem
+- Large Language Models and Causal Inference in Collaboration- A Comprehensive Survey
 - Do Transformers Really Perform Bad for Graph Representation
 - Conservative Q-Learning for Offline Reinforcement Learning
 - Choice Models and Permutation Invariance- Demand Estimation in Differentiated Products Markets